Celestial Atlas

 Recorded (Apr 19, 1887) by Lewis Swift (and later listed as NGC 5650)

-Based on a recessional velocity of 749t km/sec, NGC 5652 is about 335 million light years away, in good agreement with redshift-independent distance estimates of 350 to 370 milion light years.
+Physical Information: Based on a recessional velocity of 7495 km/sec, a straightforward calculation indicates that NGC 5652 is about 335 million light years away, in good agreement with redshift-independent distance estimates of 350 to 370 milion light years.
 Given that and its apparent size of 2.0 by 1.4 arcmin, it is about 200 thousand light years across.

 SDSS image of region near spiral galaxy NGC 5652